Eugene-Myong/cse15l-lab-reports/LabReport5.md

 Third, to Barack Obama, the former President of the United States of America.
 I always forget his last name though.
 Sorry Obama, I'll remember someday.

 And lastly, to you, the reader.
-These Lab Reports would serve no purpsoe without you reading them.
+These Lab Reports would serve no purpose without you reading them.
 Ok they're made for my grade but that's not nearly as important as having someone enjoy what I make.
 At least I hope you enjoyed them.

 And with that, I conclude this Lab Report.

+As always,

-Thank you so much for reading!
+Thanks for reading!